 - For general education courses (i.e. English, Math, Science), instructors are required to have a master’s degree in their content area or a master’s degree with 18 graduate hours in the content areas.
-If an instructor does not meet these requirements, they must be enrolled and have a professional development plan to complete the necessary coursework.

 - For technical program courses (i.e. Information Technology, Welding, Engineering, etc.), instructors must have a bachelor’s degree with work experience and/or industry certifications.

 - Notify the parents and students of the availability of the classes.

 - Schedule COMPASS testing early (March or early April).